-Compulsive skin picking should never be dismissed as merely a nasty habit or poor hygiene.
+Compulsive skin picking should not be dismissed as a nasty habit or poor hygiene.
 It is neither.
-And as intimate as it is, the private habit of picking one's own skin to the point of pain and disfigurement, it has public effects that reach far into the life of the CSP patient.
-Most people understand pain and disfigurement but it is almost impossible to describe the psychological damage compulsive skin picking causes.
+As intimate as it is, the private habit of picking one's own skin to the point of pain and disfigurement has effects far more in the life of someone with this disorder.
+Most people understand physical pain and disfigurement but it is more difficult to describe and understand the psychological damage caused by compulsive skin picking.

 Online Test for Skin Picking